Exabyte-io/documentation/docs/getting-started/ui-overview.md

 ## Terminal and Remote Desktop

 Alternative access to your Exabyte.io account.
-More information [here](../cli/terminal.md). <!-- TODO: put link -->
+More information [here](../cli/login.md).

 ## Invite a friend